Sumatra: The Island of Liquid Gold

-Notes: Smooth and heavy body, sweet notes of chocolate, spices, and licorice.
+Notes: Smooth and heavy body with sweet notes of chocolate, spices, and licorice

 Aceh Gayo Coffee

-Notes: Strong and sweet body, notes of cocoa, vanilla and tobacco.
+Notes: Strong and sweet body with notes of cocoa, vanilla and tobacco

-Notes: Sweet and medium body, earthy aroma, notes of cedar and woody spices.
+Notes: Sweet and medium body with an earthy aroma and notes of cedar and woody spices

 - The climate offers balanced soil and tropical humidity and temperatures make it ideal for Arabica production.

-- The coffee has a very low acid content.
+- The coffee has low levels of acidity.